Chart Color Schemes

 Baldivis - South is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Baldivis - South had 96.7% houses and 3.2% other dwellings in its dwelling structure at the latest Census, compared to Perth metro's 90.5% houses and 9.6% other dwellings.
-Home ownership was at 16.4% in Baldivis - South, with mortgaged dwellings at 61.3% and rented ones at 22.3%.
-The median monthly mortgage repayment was $1,915, higher than the Perth metro average of $1,733.
-The median weekly rent was $370, compared to Perth metro's $330.
-Nationally, Baldivis - South's mortgage repayments were higher at $1,915 against Australia's average of $1,863, while rents were lower at $370 compared to the national figure of $375.
+Dwelling structure in Baldivis - South, as per the latest Census, consisted of 96.7% houses and 3.2% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Perth metro's 90.5% houses and 9.6% other dwellings.
+Home ownership in Baldivis - South was at 16.4%, with mortgaged dwellings at 61.3% and rented ones at 22.3%.
+The median monthly mortgage repayment in the area was $1,915, higher than Perth metro's average of $1,733.
+Median weekly rent in Baldivis - South was $370, compared to Perth metro's $330.
+Nationally, Baldivis - South's mortgage repayments were higher at $1,915 than the Australian average of $1,863, while rents were lower at $370 than the national figure of $375.

 Frequently Asked Questions - Housing